A Unique Approach to Correcting Profound Deficiencies

 These days it is not uncommon to find specialists in React, Angular, Python, Ruby, SAP/ABAP and dozens of popular programming language skills all lumped together in somewhat generic "Programmer", "Developer", or "Software Engineer" job codes for the purpose of determining their compensation.
 Or Linux, Unix, NT, Chrome, and mobile OS platform engineers and administrators lumped together under a broad "Administrator" of "Engineer" job title.
 The problem is that some skills are worth more in the marketplace than others, so doing simple job title matches to industry salary surveys can easily result in underpaying or overpaying tech professionals.

 The job title mismatch dilemma is an epidemic widely- acknowledged by HR compensation professionals and tech salary surveyors alike.
 It affects more than half of all employed tech workers by even the most conservative estimates from HR departments.
 Making the situation worse is that compensation surveys from the largest HR consulting firms, including WillisTowersWatson, Mercer, Hay, AON/Hewitt/Radford, and others, do not offer a solution via their off-the-shelf products.
-Employers must contract with them for expensive custom survey consulting.
+Employers must contract with them for expensive custom survey consulting to gain access to their pay surveys.

 The best part about our unique methodology is that it corrects for job title/job content mismatches by classifying surveyed participants according to what they do on-the-job and matching them to a standardized set of detailed job description.
 Only then do we input their compensation data in our survey engine.
 Then all you need to do to get the most accurate market benchmark available today is match your people to our job descriptions.

 It is a labor-intensive and expensive way to achieve truly accurate and validated compensation benchmarking.
 It requires a deep grounding in technology and the nuances of IT professional employment.
-In addition to that grounding, Foote Partners uses its unprecedented access to 318,313 IT professionals in 3,510 public and private sector employers to overcome many obstacles to accurate tracking of IT compensation and workforce issues.
+In addition to that grounding, Foote Partners uses its unprecedented access to pay data for 411,894 IT professionals in 4,203 public and private sector employers to overcome many obstacles to accurate tracking of IT compensation and workforce issues.
 Overall, our methodology produces better data screening and cleansing, superior statistical reliability and validity, and constantly refreshed and consistent real world salary and tech skills pay data.
-No other tech compensation survey research firm today incorporates extreme validation and accuracy methods similar to ours.
+No other tech compensation survey research firm today incorporates extreme validation and accuracy methods equal to ours.

 IT infrastructure positions originally formed the strong foundation for our research, however Foote Partners' competitive distinction has long been its focus on critical new strategic and tactical tech-business hybrid positions often unreported (or under-reported) in other tech surveys.
 Findings are updated continuously and published every three months aided by our constant flow of confidential IT compensation data from North American public and private sector employer HR departments and IT, HR, and business executives research partners.